Why Has Not Only Corporate Media, but also Obama’s Opposition Research Let Romney Slide on his Criminal Associations?

 Romney, you are SO BUSTED.

 Posted by Kevin Barrett on October 17, 2012, With 0 Reads, Filed under Corruption, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.